What’s New in Thymus Cancer Research?

 Radiation therapy

 Radiation is an important part of the treatment for some thymus tumors, especially if they can't be removed completely with surgery.
-Unfortunately the thymus sits in the front of the chest, near many delicate and important structures.
-The radiation must be aimed carefully to try to avoid damaging these structures.
+The thymus sits in the front of the chest, near many delicate and important structures, so the radiation must be aimed carefully to try to avoid damaging these structures.
 Newer forms of radiation therapy can help do this.
 Some examples include:

 Image-guided radiation therapy (IGRT): In this approach, an imaging test is done to create pictures of the thymus just before giving each treatment.
 Because the position of the thymus in the body can change slightly from day to day, IGRT can help ensure the radiation is aimed more precisely.